Premios Oye!: Nomination Process

 ANAMUSA and record companies are responsible for entering into nomination the works that they deem most deserving.
 Once a work is entered, reviewing sessions are held by experts selected from the academy.
 This is done only to determine whether or not a work is eligible or entered into the proper category for official nomination.

 Some of the rules of nomination process are: Live Records and Best Of are eligible for nominations if they contain at least 2 new records and only participate in Song of the Year according to its category (pop & rock, Anglo or popular).
 Any artist can be nominated in Breakthrough Artist of the Year (Artista Revelación del Año) national and international artists who have achieved significant success in Mexico for the first time with records released in the eligibility period.

 As of 2008, the eligibility period for the Premios Oye! begins July 1 from the previous year to June 30 of the actual year.
-PricewaterhouseCoopers is in charge of accounting the results of votes from more than 1,700 members of the jury in order to obtain 5 nominees or 6 in case of a tie.
+PricewaterhouseCoopers is in charge of tabulating the results of votes from more than 1,700 members of the jury in order to obtain five nominees or six in case of a tie.
 It is also responsible for publicizing the winners through sealed envelopes that will be open on the day of the final.